Thomas Bunbury (British Army officer, born 1791): Biography

+80th Regiment's Sikh War Memorial, Lichfield Cathedral, England, encasing Bunbury's medals.

 Bunbury retired from the British Army on 31 December 1849 with the rank of lieutenant colonel and returned to England, marrying soon after his arrival in the country to Clara Matilda Harriott, daughter of W. H. Harriott.
 He wrote his memoirs which were published in 1861.
 He died early the following year.
 His widow died at North Lodge, Hampton Wick, on 24 January 1903.